npstauff/jlox-plus/README.md

 obj Program y = new Program();
 obj App x = spawn App();
 ```
-mutables in objects must be initialized immediatly.
+variables in objects must be initialized immediatly.
 Fields can be added on the fly with the `.` operator
 # Jlox+ features
-mutables
+variables
 ---
-fixed objects, postfix increments and decrements. mutables declared in a object, can be fixed and shared.
+fixed objects, postfix increments and decrements. variables declared in a object, can be fixed and shared.

-Calling `shared` methods and mutables
+Calling `shared` methods and variables
 ---
-To call a shared method or mutable, use the `scope resolution operator`
+To call a shared method or variable, use the `scope resolution operator`
 ```js
 object TestObj {
   shared num x = 10;